The journey to develop a circuit board which features aluminum circuitry (Aluminum PCBs ) has been challenging.

 - Mechanical drilling and routing is done before and/or after etching

-- Soldermask and/or component legends are applied in the conventional manner
+- Solder mask and/or Component Silkscreen are applied in the conventional manner